willieywong/pdq/DownloadLatestCiscoDuo/README.md

 ## Prerequisites

-1. Client running at least PowerShell 5
+1. Client running PDQ Deploy, PDQ Inventory, and at least PowerShell 5
 2. Account with permissions to download files into the PDQ repository
 3. Create custom variables @(AppVerDuoHealth) and @(AppVerDuoWinLogon) in both PDQ Deploy and PDQ Inventory (ping me if you figure out how to do this in cmd)
 4. Update your existing PDQ Deploy packages for 'Cisco Duo Health' and 'Cisco Duo Authentication Logon for Windows' to use the custom variables in the install path